Abdelmathin/inception/README.md

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

-# 💡 Difference between Docker Containers and Virtual Machines.
+# 💡 Docker Containers Vs Virtual Machines.

 ### Docker Containers: